saikotek/docs/pages/public_cloud/public_cloud_databases/grafana_03_advanced_parameters_references/guide.fr-ca.md

 ---
-title: Grafana - Références des paramètres avancés (EN)
+title: Dashboards - Références des paramètres avancés (EN)
-excerpt: This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Grafana according to your use cases
+excerpt: This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Dashboards according to your use cases
-updated: 2023-02-06
+updated: 2024-12-11
 ---

 <style>